 Another benefit of a pet trust is the owner’s power to control the disbursement of the funds for use in caring for the pet.
 In fact, you can appoint an independent trustee who will be responsible for distributing the funds to the caregiver.
 The trustee can invest the funds, for the benefit of your pet, and also ensure that the caregiver is following the terms of your trust.

-If you have questions regarding a pet trust, or any other pet estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a pet trust, or any other pet estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.